Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusion

-It really depends on the organization you are working for if you need to limit or block or allow and log these types of actions.
-It’s a good thing Microsoft has all the options available for us to start dancing and do our job!
+It really depends on the organization you work for if you need to limit, block, or allow and log these types of actions.
+It’s a good thing Microsoft has all the options available for us to start dancing and do our jobs!

 If you want to read the previous Endpoint Security blogs: